 Completely drain your hot tub, then refill it with fresh water.
-Unsure of how to do this?
-Just take a peek at our guide on how to drain your tub.
+See our hot tub cleaning guide for more information.

-And there you have it; our expert guide to cleaning your hot tub.
+And there you have it; our expert guide to cleaning your hot tub with chlorine!
 Please read the instructions supplied with your chlorine products for more information.
-You can also call 01482 212322 or email firstname.lastname@example.org for more support.

 Need more advice?
 Give us a call on 01482 212322 or email email@example.com and we’ll help you out.
 Or drop in and see us in our Hull or Leeds showrooms to see our hot tub chemical range for yourself.